-This area occurs through the subject site and connects to the E2 land in the south.
-The native component of the vegetation throughout the former golf course most closely aligns with this community, albeit absent native understorey.
-The vegetation within the development site is a broadly intact remnant of this community, crossed with informal tracks and with two cleared lobes near the dam.
-All structural layers are present and weed infestation is minimal except for near patch edges.
-The native canopy of the former gold course hosts Eucalyptus haemastoma and Corymbia gummifera, with Angophora costata and Eucalyptus capitellata occurring in the buffer to Wyee Rd.
-In the remnant forest of the development, the same species are present in the canopy, with Angophora inopina present as subcanopy.
-Shrubs present are diverse and include Petrophile pulchella, Lambertia formosa, Leptospermum trinervium, Hakea dactyloides, Leptospermum polygalifolium subsp. polygalifolium, Grevillea sericea Platysace linearifolia, Leucopogon microphyllus, and Epacris pulchella.
+This area occurs through the subject site as varying condition patches between the fairways.
+The native component of the vegetation throughout the former golf course most closely aligns with this community, albeit lacking native understorey in places.
+The vegetation within the development site is a series of patches of this community, in varying condition and crossed with cleared fairways.
+In the highest quality patches, all structural layers are present and weed infestation is minimal except for near patch edges.
+The native canopy is dominated by Eucalyptus haemastoma and E. capitellata, with E. robusta and Melaleuca quinquenervia also occurring, identified in the BDAR as planted.
+In the remnant forest of the development Angophora inopina is occasionally present as sub-canopy.
+Shrubs are only present in remnant patches where they are diverse, including Petrophile pulchella, Lambertia formosa, Leptospermum trinervium, Hakea dactyloides, Leptospermum polygalifolium subsp. polygalifolium, Grevillea sericea Platysace linearifolia, Leucopogon microphyllus, and Epacris pulchella.
 The understorey is dominated by Entolasia stricta, Xanthorrhoea laterale, Ptilothrix deusta, Lepidosperma laterale, Cyathochaeta diandra, Aristida warburgii and Lepyrodia scariosa, Gompholobium pinnatum, and Pteridium esculentum.